hasolanor/CFD-porousmedia/README.md

 The timestep values used in this evaluation are presented below:

 <table style="width:100%">
-    <caption style="text-align:right">Table.
+    <caption style="text-align:right">Table 8.
 Steps and timesteps used for the independence study.</caption>
   <tr>
     <th>Steps</th>
     <th>Timestep (s)</th>